DEQ Public Notices

 Additional Coyote Resources

 Decoding Coyote Tip Sheet

 Knowledge and an informed perspective can help humans and coyotes co-exist.

 Like much of Michigan and the entire United States, the City of Novi has many invasive plant species that have crept their way into our lives.
 An invasive plant species is any species that has been introduced into an ecosystem to which the species is not indigenous and which has a tendency to spread rapidly.
 Introduction is sometimes accidental, but often is initiated by humans intentionally importing the plant to an area normally beyond its natural growing range.
 Invasive plants often cause harm to environmental, economic or human wellbeing.
 While many invasive plant species have been introduced from outside the United States, there are also many species within the U.S. that have become invasive due to their introduction or spread to distant areas within our own borders.

 According to the United States National Arboretum, “An invasive plant has the ability to thrive and spread aggressively outside its natural range.”
 A naturally aggressive plant may be especially invasive when it is introduced to a new habitat.
 An invasive species that colonizes a new area may gain an ecological edge since the insects, diseases, and foraging animals that naturally keep its growth in check in its native range are not present in its new habitat.

 Some invasive plants are worse than others.
 Many invasive plants continue to be admired by gardeners who may not be aware of their weedy nature.
 Others are recognized as weeds but property owners fail to do their part in preventing their spread.
 They may multiply and come to dominate large areas in just a few years.

-The Michigan Invasive Plant Council (MIPC) has an excellent website including many links to other sites with information on invasive species.
-You can access the MIPC website by clicking on the link.
-The MIPC lists the negative effects of invasive species on natural and managed ecosystem:
+The Michigan Invasive Plant Coalition has an excellent website including many links to other sites with information on invasive species.

 - Reducing biodiversity